Render of Brigalow Peaking Power Plant

 Renewable hydrogen, initially sourced from CS Energy’s Kogan Renewable Hydrogen Demonstration Plant, will be mixed with natural gas to fuel the power station.

-Production of hydrogen is planned to be scaled up through the development of a commercial scale hydrogen production facility as part of the Kogan Clean Energy Hub.
+Production of hydrogen is planned to be scaled up through the development of a commercial scale hydrogen production facility as part of the Kogan Energy Hub.
 This facility, which is subject to further studies, would be aimed at meeting the significant demand of the Brigalow Peaking Power Plant.

 The Brigalow Peaking Power Plant will have a capacity of up to 400 megawatts (MW) and will operate in high demand periods to support variable solar and wind energy and underpin energy security for Queenslanders.